Texas Heartbeat Act: Section 4

 Section 4 of the Act requires litigants who challenge the constitutionality of any Texas abortion restriction to pay the attorneys' fees of "prevailing parties" if their challenge is unsuccessful.
 Section 4 also imposes joint and several liability on the attorneys and law firms that sue to enjoin the enforcement of any Texas abortion law.

 At midnight, immediately after the law went into effect, many clinics in Texas including Planned Parenthood stopped performing abortion procedures and stopped taking new appointments.
-Many clinics reported an increase in patients at their clinics who had completed the 24-hour waiting period and sought to have the procedure done before the midnight deadline.
+Many clinics reported an increase in patients who had completed the 24-hour waiting period and sought to have the procedure done before the midnight deadline.

 The act contains exceptions in the case of medical emergency, such as if the mother is at risk of death or severe irreversible bodily harm.
 It makes no exceptions for rape or incest.
 Because enforcement of the law relies upon civil reporting, there are provisions that state no "perpetrator of an act of rape, sexual assault, incest, or any other act prohibited by Sections 22.011, 22.021, or 25.02, Penal Code" may be involved in the reporting process.
-On September 7, 2021, Governor Abbott asserted that the Act does not force raped women to carry pregnancies to term because the state would "work tirelessly to make sure that we eliminate all rapists from the streets of Texas by aggressively going out and arresting them and prosecuting them and getting them off the streets".
+On September 7, 2021, Governor Abbott asserted that the Act does not force raped women to carry pregnancies to term because the state would "work tirelessly to make sure that we eliminate all rapists from the streets of Texas."
+Texas's trigger law and the 2025 Life of the Mother Act described below also make no exception for rape or incest.

+2025 legislative additions

+By 2025, four years of practical experience with Texas's overlapping abortion bans — SB 8, the trigger law, and the pre-Roe statutes — had produced two separate problems lawmakers tried to address: doctors saying they were too afraid of the vague "medical emergency" language to treat patients who were seriously ill, and abortion pills continuing to reach Texans by mail from other states.
+The Legislature passed two significant new laws in 2025 responding to each problem.
+Neither one repeals or replaces SB 8; both build on top of it.